-For more information on services available to students with disabilities or if you are interested in dSS training for your team, please contact the dSS Office at 210- 486-0020 or sac-dSSstudent@alamo.edu.
+For more information on services available to students with disabilities or if you are interested in dSS training for your team, please contact the Student Accessibility Services Office at 210-486-0020 or sac-dSSstudent@alamo.edu.

 23-C. Library